git-westriver/benchmark_ph_optimization/README.md

 ## Regularizations

 The class which determines the regularization is defined in `scripts/regularization.py`.
-In the default setting of `Configuration`, the class `RectangleRegularization` is used.
+In the default setting of `OptConfig`, the class `RectangleRegularization` is used.
 This class defines the regularization that restricts the point cloud to a rectangle.

 You can define your own class to use your favorite regularization.